Business Valuation: The Income Approach

 DCF = $100,000/(1+0.15)^1 + $103,000/(1+0.15)^2 + $106,090/(1+0.15)^3 + … + CFn/(1+r)^n

 DCF is the value we are solving for, which is the sum of all the future discounted cash flows and is the maximum amount that you should pay for the business today if you want to get a 15% annualized return.
 The numerators represent the expected annual cash flows, which in this case start at $100,000 for the first year and grow by 3% per year into perpetuity.
-The denominators convert those annual cash flows into their present value as we divided them by a compounded 15% annually.
+The denominators convert those annual cash flows into their present value as we divide them by a compounded 15% annually.

-As a visual representation of this scenario, here is a table for the first five years that shows even as the actual expected cash flows will keep growing, the discounted version of those cash flows will shrink over time since the discount rate is much higher than the growth rate:
+As a visual representation of this scenario, here is a table for the first five years that shows even as the actual expected cash flows will keep growing, the discounted version of those will shrink over time since the discount rate is much higher than the growth rate:

 YearActual Cash FlowDiscounted Cash Flow